Skip to content Skip to footer navigation

 • $500 replacement cost for baby seats, capsules and prams; some insurers opt to provide 'reasonable costs' of replacement for these items.
 With some prams alone costing over $1000, this coverage may not be enough to replace items damaged in an accident.

 • $500 for emergency accommodation and travel, which only applies 200km away from home if the car cannot be driven.
-More typical coverage from other policies $1000 and 100km away from home.
+More typical coverage from other policies are $1000 and 100km away from home.

-And, if you choose the option to add on coverage for a rental car after a not-at-fault or at-fault accident, you'll only get the rental for 14 days, whereas other insurers offer 21 days or longer.
+And if you choose the option to add on coverage for a rental car after a not-at-fault or at-fault accident, you'll only get the rental for 14 days, whereas other insurers offer 21 days or longer.

 This policy offers virtually the same cover as Everyday Comprehensive and Real (which come from the same underwriter, Hollard), with some minor differences, but in the quotes we received, those policies were significantly cheaper.
 So, why pay more for essentially the same cover?